ARB, MA (Hons) Arch, Dip Arch

 The incarceration of her uncle (photographer and activist Shahidul Alam) led to the development of her theories on an ‘Architecture of Disappearance’.

-She explores architecture as a language of struggle and resistance, a means to speak truth to power, and re-examines its ideals of silence, truth, beauty and transcendence through this framework.
+She explores architecture as a language of struggle and resistance and re-examines its ideals of silence, truth, beauty and transcendence through this framework.

-Her activism focuses on human rights across Bangladesh and India.
+Her activism focuses on human rights across Bangladesh and India and artists’ freedom of expression.
 She campaigned for the release of imprisoned artists, including Dr Alam and Tania Bruguera.

-She is the founder of Turbine Bagh, a joint artists’ movement against fascism and the rise of far right nationalism in India and beyond.
+She is the founder of Turbine Bagh, a joint artists’ movement against fascism and authoritarianism.
 She has staged protest exhibitions at Tate Modern (Turbine Hall).

-Her work has been presented at Harvard University and exhibited in museums and galleries in New York, Delhi, London and Dhaka.
-Her campaigns and art have been covered in publications including The Observer, The New York Times, The Art Newspaper and British Journal of Photography.
+Her work has been presented at Harvard University and exhibited in museums and galleries in New York, Delhi, Chicago, Houston and London.
+Her campaigns and art have been covered in publications including The Observer, The New York Times, The Financial Times, The Art Newspaper and British Journal of Photography.

 She has appeared on BBC World News, Channel 4 News, Al Jazeera and Sky News.